site-u2023/aios/README.md

 Supported since version 19.07

-New config software is being tested.
+New config software is being tested

 Dedicated configuration software for OpenWrt